Muzaffarabad Tigers

 The Muzaffarabad Tigers (Urdu: مظفرآباد ٹائیگرز) is a Pakistani professional T20 franchise cricket team that competes in the Kashmir Premier League.
 It was founded in 2021 in the inaugural edition of Kashmir Premier League.
 The team is captained by Mohammad Hafeez and coached by Misbah-ul-Haq.
-The franchise represents Muzaffarabad which is capital and largest city of Azad Kashmir.
+The franchise represents Muzaffarabad which is the capital and largest city of Azad Kashmir.

 History

 2021 season

 In the group stage, they won 3 out of their 5 matches and came second in the group stages which meant that they reached the qualifier.
-They defeated Rawalakot Hawks in the qualifier and qualified for the final.
+They defeated Rawalakot Hawks in the qualifier and advanced to the final.
 They were defeated by Rawalakot Hawks in the final by 7 runs and finished the tournament as runner-ups.

 2022 season

 In July 2022, Mohammad Hafeez was retained as Muzaffarabad Tigers’ icon player.